Velir/2017-admin-b/README.md

 ![Datasource](https://i.imgur.com/uOiDySP.png)

+**_KNOWN ISSUE ALERT_**: The first visualization added to any page will not show up in experience editor, and the save button will not be enabled.
+To save the component, make an edit to some other part of the page and save the page.
+The visualization will properly appear after saving.
+This issue is documents as [#30](/issues/30 "#30").
+This will be fixed in DatVizPak Mark II.

 After inserting a data visualization component, component properties will pop up.
 Configure the properties for the data visualization and click "OK".

 The visualization component will be present on the page.
 If you created a new datasource,  the visualization will be blank.